 Where are the emergency rooms along the way, and in proximity to the destination?
 Will you eat far from ER services or plan meals closer to medical care in case it’s needed?
 We are especially mindful of this on long car trips, and secluded camping trips.

-Are all your meds packed?
+Are all your meds packed according to your food allergy action plan?
 Multiple epinephrine injectors, Benedryl, inhalers, etc. Where will you store them so you can grab them quickly?
 Do the epi temperatures need regulated to maintain room temperature?
 Remember, epinephrine lasts about 15 minutes.
 Have enough injectors to get you to the ER from your location point.

 BUYING SAFE TREATS

 Will you look for and buy some allergy-safe treats on your vacation?
-My son thinks it grand when we allow him to get pre-packaged and ingredient labeled soda, juice, candy, or chips at a gas station.
+My son really likes it when we allow him to get pre-packaged and ingredient labeled soda, juice, candy, or chips at gas stations.
 We always get things he has safely eaten many times before.
 It’s not McDonald’s, but it’s still store-bought and “spontaneous” and he loves that.